 - Ensure your rent is high enough.
 Your rental income must be at least 125% of your monthly mortgage to get a buy to let mortgage.

 Some lenders can be quite forgiving when it comes to bad credit.
 Many borrowers face financial hardship at least once in their life.
 Showing lenders you’ve recovered financially can significantly improve your chances of getting a buy to let mortgage.

 How can an advisor help me if I have a poor credit rating?

 Experienced advisors can prepare your mortgage application to make sure it’s watertight.
 Furthermore, buy to let lenders will largely base their affordability checks on the rental income of the property.

-Consult an advisor who has experience in both bad credit and buy to let.
-All of our advisors are specialists in this field and you can ask them your questions at any time.
+Consult an advisor who has experience in adverse credit and buy to let.
+All of our advisors are specialists in both fields and you can ask them your questions at any time.